The Christian Life of Pursuit

 One way to do this is to see nations as corporate entities.
 Jesus speaks of “his church” which means both the individuals in it, and his church “body” corporately.
 Nations are made up of individuals, of course, but they also have corporate identities.
 The Lord repeatedly declares judgments or blessings on nations, and even towns like Jesus does in the gospels, which would affect every person in those nations even if each individual is not personally guilty or worthy of blessing.
 So merely equating nations with individuals doesn’t work.
 It took my awakening about the study of the end of things to make me realize when Jesus said nations and not individuals he really meant nations.

 Speaking of eschatology, the word means the study of end things, and we think that’s what it’s about, what happens at the end of history, the end of time.
 It is about that, but it’s much more about bringing the end into the present, and how we see the end influencing how we read history.
-I love the phrase a uses for this: “inaugurated eschatology.”
+I love the phrase N.T.
+Wright uses for this: “inaugurated eschatology.”
 To inaugurate means “to make a formal beginning of; initiate; commence; begin.”
 What Jesus accomplished in his first mission to earth, redemption accomplished, was then after his ascension applied to his church and this world at Pentecost.

 In other words, eschatology is a comprehensive worldview that affects how we see everything.
-Other than that, it’s not really important.
+Other than that, it’s not really that important.
 That’s a bit of sarcasm for you who tend to the literal.
 It’s massively important, although most don’t realize it.
 I didn’t for most of my Christian life; I was an eschatological agnostic.
 I didn’t believe how we viewed the end mattered at all, one way or the other.
 Eschatology was something people argued and speculated about, and I had no interest in it.
-Then the red pill, postmillennialism, dropped out of the sky and crashed my eschatological indifference into a million little pieces, and down the rabbit hole I wen t!
+Then the red pill, postmillennialism, dropped out of the sky and crashed my eschatological indifference into a million little pieces, and down the rabbit hole I went!

 I learned eschatology isn’t really about “end times” at all.
 That phrase I always put in quotes comes out of dispensationalism, a broadly Pietistic perspective that sees this world as evil, and the goal of the Christian life as getting away from it as much as one can, and also becoming more “spiritual” and less worldly in the process.
 I’m all for the latter, but eschatology is about bringing Christ’s fulfilled mission, how eventually everything will be in God’s kingdom, to earth.
 That means, according to Jesus, teaching them, the nations, “to observe all that” he had commanded.
 That doesn’t just mean the Sermon on the Mount, or other teaching we find in the gospels, but the entire word of God, all of it.
 Which brings us back to the question about baptizing nations and what that means.